dfletch108/BMDB/README.md

 Summary:
 - Created index.js for some basic fadeIn animations via jQuery
 - Fixed case-sensitivity on email check upon admin registration/login
+- Fixed some @media CSS which was not displaying as expected

 v1.1
 New features added: